ParallelTask/dinoloop/wiki/dino_properties.md

         return injector.resolve(type);
     });
 ```
 `Warning:` Please be sure when you choose DI framework, you do not have singleton instance of controller objects.
-If you have single instance lifescope for controller objects then you might be enter into serious issues where one user request gets tampered with other users request.
+If you have single instance lifescope for controller objects then you might enter into serious issues where one user request gets tampered with other users request.

 #### Why does singleton controller create problems?
 Dinoloop resolves objects from DI container on controller hit.
 Now If you get the same object reference on every hit to `HomeController` (*Assuming HomeController as singleton*) then you are having single object/request sharing across users which results lot of problems. *Technically It is not a webserver :)*.

 `Note:` This is applicable only for controller instances.

-#### Middlewares can be singleton
-You can have singleton middlewares, totally depends on your requirements.

 #### Problem with [injection-js](https://github.com/mgechev/injection-js)